telerik/winforms-docs/scheduler/importing-and-exporting-appointments/export-to-icalendar.md

 |-----|
 |Have you had a need to build scheduler functionality into your applications?
 If so, then this webinar is for you, where Telerik Evangelist John Kellar shows a variety of features like iCal support, multiple view options, strong data binding support, and an out of the box appointment dialogs.[(Runtime: 32:46)](http://www.telerik.com/videos/winforms/using-radscheduler-for-winforms)|

-RadScheduler allows you to export appointments in the industry-standard ICalendar format.
+__RadScheduler__ allows you to export appointments in the industry-standard ICalendar format.
 For that purpose you need to use the __Export__ method of the RadScheduler class.
 By using this method you can easily export the appointments in a given SchedulerICalendarExporter instance to a string:

+#### Export to String

 {{source=..\SamplesCS\Scheduler\ImportExport\ImEx.cs region=iCalExport}}
 {{source=..\SamplesVB\Scheduler\ImportExport\ImEx.vb region=iCalExport}}